Followers

 Military Disaster

-Meanwhile, Burgoyne's failure and surrender to the Americans at Saratoga in October 1777 led to a chain of events that brought the French and Spanish into the war against Britain.
-After Cornwallis surrendered at Yorktown in October 1781, the British knew they had to manage what appeared to be its defeat in America.
+Meanwhile, Burgoyne's failure and surrender to the Americans at Saratoga in October 1777 set off a series of events that brought the French and Spanish into the conflict against Britain.
+After Cornwallis surrendered at Yorktown in October 1781, the British realized they had to manage what seemed to be their defeat in America.

 Surrender at Yorktown